jct94/onion-scraper/README.md

 # TorScrapper
 A basic scrapper made in python with BeautifulSoup and Tor support to -

-* Scrape hidden services - Crawling functionality has not been included
+* Scrape hidden services - crawling functionality has not been included
-* Save the output in html - Can be a great input for machine learning algorithms
+* Save the output in html - Will be our input for machine learning algorithm

 ## Basic setup

+### Tor setup
 Before you run the torBot make sure the following things are done properly:

 * Run tor service